hun9pham/freertos-roadmap/Project/Mutex accessing share resource/README.md

 ### Overview

 This project describes accessing the shared resource between "MsgOne" task and "MsgTwo" task by using Mutex to avoid race condition.
 Shared Resource here is an array of characters.
-Depending on the task, it will have its own Message and be passed to the shared resource.<br>
+Depending on the task, it will have its own Message and be passed to the shared resource.<br><br>
 The project uses the UART5 module to communicate with the computer and uses the PuTTY software to display and receive data sent from the UART5 on the console.<br>
 <br>
 USB TTL CP2102 and Kit tiva C connection: